-The US housing boom, which is now getting front page treatment from many high quality magazines, is, we believe, a late-stage phenomenon.
+The US housing boom, which is now getting front page treatment from many high quality magazines, is, we believe, a late-stage phenomena.
 US equities have been disappointing and with interest rates at such low levels as to discourage saving, it is easy for speculators to exaggerate the case for housing.
 Participants in the property merry-go round in the Netherlands, the UK and Australia have joined in the fun.
 Americans have, however, been particularly active in treating their homes as some sort of wondrous (and tax affective) ATM for cashing out their rising "equity".
-With this in mind, and taking account of the sluggardly lifting of interest rates in the US, we suspect that although the dire warnings being trumpeted about the property market are probably too early, the cycle will nevertheless end in the same deflating manner that we are witnessing elsewhere.
+With this in mind, and taking account of the postliminary lifting of interest rates in the US, we suspect the dire warnings being trumpeted about the property market are too early but will nevertheless end in the same deflating manner that we are witnessing elsewhere.
 The behaviour of the shares of house builders could anticipate this change in trend.
 (That price falls are less evident in the super luxury category is totally consistent with the widening wealth disparity and the flow-on effect of the vogue for financial engineering.)

-In China something like 40% of available resources has been directed to fixed investment which is over twice that employed in so-called developed countries.
+At the same time as Anglo-Saxon societies are enjoying their autumn harvest, the Chinese have been deploying over 40% of their economy on fixed investment which is over twice that employed in so-called developed countries.
 This has already led to very low levels of profit on the mainland in certain industries and may drag down foreign company profits as surpluses appear on international markets (eg. steel, aluminium and even cars).
-More interesting, though, is China's desire to secure long term supplies eg. Unocal for \$US18.5 billion in cash, and to move up the supply chain to control distribution and to own brands eg. IBM's PC business.
+More interesting, though, is China's desire to secure long term supplies eq.
+Unical for \$US18.5 billion in cash, and to move up the supply chain to control distribution and to own brands eg. IBM's PC business.
 Depending on the level of this activity, this could have interesting implications as recycled current account surpluses are applied to real assets rather than nominal obligations such as US treasuries.
 Either way, there are important political implications.